 Temporary Mask Bylaw

-In an effort to contain the COVID-19 spread and protect the health, safety and well-being of residents and visitors to the Town of Banff, non-medical masks will be mandatory within enclosed public spaces as well as within the Town’s pedestrian zone of the 100 and 200 Blocks of Banff Avenue, a section of Caribou Street, the 200 block of Bear Street and a portion of Wolf Street.
+In an effort to contain the COVID-19 spread and protect the health, safety and well-being of residents and visitors to the Town of Banff, non-medical masks are mandatory within enclosed public spaces as well as outdoors in the area listed below on the map.

 - A child who is younger than two (2) years of age, or a child who is under five (5) years of age chronologically or developmentally and who refuses to wear a mask and cannot be persuaded to do so by their caregiver

 - Anyone with a medical condition, including breathing or cognitive difficulties, or a disability, that prevents them from safely wearing a mask

 - Anyone who is unable to put on or remove their mask without the assistance of another person

 - Anyone who is hearing impaired, or communicating with someone who is hearing impaired, where the ability to see the mouth is essential for communication

 - Anyone who needs to temporarily remove their mask, provided they are able to maintain a distance of at least six feet from any persons who are not members of the same household or cohort, for the purposes of: